vincmazet/bip/_sources/labs/lab5.md

   with respect to the values of the regularization parameter.

 * What is the optimal value of the regularization parameter?
-  DO you agree that it is actually the best value when you look at the estimation?
+  Do you agree that it is actually the best value when you look at the estimation?

 * Finally, can you conclude on the optimal choice of the regularization parameter, whatever the image?